jarrodmillman/stat133-summer2014/content/pages/about.md

 **Prerequisites**: Familiarity with basic concepts in probability and statistics is important.
 Being comfortable with matrices, vectors, basic set theory, functions, and graphs will also help.
-There is no prerequisite for
+There is no prerequisite for programming.
-programming: we will learn how to program with data from scratch!

 ### Topics

-The goal of this course is to introduce you to a variety of programs and technologies that are useful for organizing, manipulating and visualizing data.
+The goal of this course is to introduce you to a variety of programs and technologies that are useful for organizing, manipulating, and visualizing data.
 This includes:

 * Basic understanding of computers and networks
 * Working at the (Bash) command line
+* Implementing reproducible research
+* Open source development practice
 * Version control using Git and GitHub
 * Understanding regular expressions
 * Basics of programming (data structures, control flow, debugging, etc.)